AltahhanAi/Data_Science/docs/content/unit4/04_01e_Gradient_decent.md

 #Approximate Solutions: Gradient Descent

 **For linear models we saw that we can analytically find a solution via the normal formula by setting the gradient to 0 and solving with respect to $\mathbf{W}$.
 Such solutions are either not available when we deal with non-linear optimisation or is not desirable due to efficiency requirements.
-Even if an analytical close form solution is available, the complexity of finding the least squares is $\mathcal{O}\left(N^{3}\right)$ which is quite expensive when $N$ is reasonably large.**
+Even if an analytical close form solution is available, the complexity of finding the least squares is $O\left(D^{2} \times N\right)$ which is quite expensive when $N$ is reasonably large.**

 In such cases, it is desirable to find an **approximate solution** for the problem (i.e. an approximation for $\mathbf{w}^{*}$) to come as close as possible to the minimum **without** necessarily finding the **exact solution**.
 Algorithms that try to achieve this are called approximation algorithms, you will study several of these in the Algorithms Module, including greedy, local search and dynamic programming algorithms.
 In our case, we will utilise an important and pervasive approximation algorithm that is utilised throughout machine learning.
 It is not necessary the best approximation algorithm but it is the simplest to understand and to implement.